grzegorznowak/ansible-loki/README.md

 # ansible-loki

-An Ansible role to install Grafana Loki and Promtail.
+An Ansible role to install Grafana Loki.

 ## Requirements

-For the standard (from binary) install of loki/promtail:
+For the standard (from binary) install of loki:

 - `unzip` on the hosts

-For the dockerized promtail:

-- Python: `docker==4.3.1`
-- `docker-cli`

 ## Role Variables